ksinha49/ai-workloads/README.md

 #### entity-tokenization
 Replaces sensitive entity values with consistent tokens.
 Existing mappings are looked up in DynamoDB and new tokens are generated using an optional salt.

+#### text-anonymization
+Replaces or masks entities detected in text.
+The Lambda supports three modes:
+`mask` to overwrite spans with `[REMOVED]`, `pseudo` to generate synthetic values, or `token` to invoke the tokenization service for stable replacements.
+The service relies on the entity detection output to locate spans.

 ## Repository Structure